jiataolu/Excel-VBA-for-Accounting/README.md

 - Generate updated conciliated bank mapping file after reconcilation
 - Add new account into conciliated mapping file
 - Record any deleted bank account information.

+### 03. Daily EFT Transactions Reconciliation and Posting
+- Daily EFT trasnaction reconcilation between GL and Bank
+- For any open items, find keyword in bank statment's description
+- By regex, to find coding information through keyword
+- Generate JE template to upload in SAP
+- Generate requiry email for all open items missing coding info.